Watoga, West Virginia: Legacies

 While there is not much information about the Watoga Land Association, or the town of Watoga, the creation of a separate African American community is indicative of state wide and national trends that were happening at the time.
 In the early twentieth century West Virginia saw a huge rise in its African American population.
 This influx was due to the fact that farms were failing all across the south, and African Americans were no longer able to make a living farming or sharecropping.
 At this same time coal mining was an extremely lucrative employment opportunity, and the southern counties saw mass amounts of southern, unemployed black migrants coming into the state looking for work.
 While there was some class solidarity within the coal mines, coal companies maintained only a certain number of racial minorities as employees in order to be sure that the miners would not band together and unionize.
 This strategy worked, at least partially, as the African American coal miners chose to work, instead of going on strike during the Battle of Blair Mountain.
 This supposed loyalty to the mines made black miners valuable workers, and coal companies started to look for ways to entice black miners to stay in West Virginia even when the mines were not operating.
 The Bureau for Negro Welfare and Statistics, sharing this same goal, suggested resettling Southern black workers to available farmland in the state, many miners already going to work at nearby farms when they couldn't get work in the mines.
 Black miners and their families also faced trying to find adequate housing in company towns.
 The housing that was supplied for black miners was often inferior to that of their white counterparts, and there is documented evidence that management put any maintenance or repair request from black workers at the bottom of their lists, leaving their houses in poor condition.
 This discrimination compounded the problems already faced by residents of company towns, such as lack of access to indoor plumbing, inadequate sewer systems, and little to no electricity.
 Although company housing slowly began to improve, it was rare for a black miners to be able to afford to move out of company housing.
 When they did, African Americans tended to buy land outside of established urban areas and create "unincorporated segregated developments on the edges of towns or cities."

-Nationally, there is also a movement for African Americans to create their own spaces and communities, the most famous being the back to Africa movement led by Marcus Garvey, however there were many other political thinkers who wanted to try creating safe spaces for African Americans to exist, separate from the racial violence and hatred that they experienced in their communities.
-Towns such as Watoga can be found all across the United States, and while many of them are no longer active communities, we still see the ideals that they were striving for in our rhetoric about race in the United States today.
+Nationally, there is also a movement for African Americans to create their own spaces and communities, the most famous being the back-to-Africa movement led by Marcus Garvey, however there were many who wanted to create spaces for African Americans to exist separately.
+Towns such as Watoga can be found all across the United States, many are no longer active communities.

+In popular culture

+Watoga is a location in the video game Fallout 76.